LikeMindsCommunity/likeminds-feed-ios/README.md

 func initiateLikeMindsFeed(username: String, userId: String, completionHandler: ((Result<Void, LMFeedError>) -> Void)?)
 ```

 This function initiates the SDK.
-Initiating the feed is crucial as you won't be able to access the feed without this step.
+> **Note:** Initiating the feed is crucial as you won't be able to access the feed without this step!

 **Example:** In your `ViewController.swift`: